purifyjs/core/README.md

-# Master.ts : A Breath of Fresh Air
+# MasterTS : A Breath of Fresh Air

-Master.ts is a frontend library for building single-page applications (SPAs) using Web Components and TypeScript.
+MasterTS is a frontend library for building single-page applications (SPAs) using Web Components and TypeScript.
 It is designed to be lightweight and easy to use, with a focus on transparency and simplicity.

 # Install